jstudenski/PretendFriend/README.md

 <br>

-### Add out indformation, or generate a profile at random!
+### Add your info, or generate a profile at random!

 <img src="README/randomize.gif" alt="Randomize preview" width="500">